 Machine translation and Non-translatables

-Regardless of the Analyze TM post-editing settings, the MT and NT results will always show post-editing effort for each segment.
+Similarly to the Analyze TM post-editing settings, there are options to Analyze NT post-editing and to Analyze MT post-editing.
+Based on these settings, the MT and NT results can show the post-editing effort for each segment.
 It reflects the changes made by the linguist compared to the MT and NT suggestions.

 - If the MT or NT suggestion was accepted without further editing (the linguist did not need to change it at all), it would come up as a 100% match in the analysis.

-- If, on the other hand, the linguist changes the MT or NT heavily, the match rate will be close to 0%.
+- If, on the other hand, the linguist changes the MT, the match rate will be lower.
 The score counting algorithm is identical to the one that we use to calculate the score of translation memory fuzzy matches.